americusmaximus/ImageBox/README.md

 - WhiteToAlpha

 ##### matrixvalue
-A matrix value floating point number parameter for some types of matrices in the "Color" mode.
+[Color] A matrix value floating point number parameter for some types of matrices.
 The parameter is optional, default value is going to be used if the value is not provided.

 ##### mode
 A mode of ImageBox execution.
 Mode is a required parameter.
-Possible values are "Color", "Split", and "Stats".
+Possible values are "Color", "Rotate", "Split", "Stats".

 - "Color" mode allows the user to manipulate the input image colors.
+- "Rotate" mode allows user to rotate the input image by a specified angle.
-- "Split" mode allows the user to split the input image into a number of smaller images.
+-"Split" mode allows the user to split the input image into a number of smaller images.
 - "Stats" mode analyzes the input image and produces color statistics.

 ##### output
 A path to the output file, or an output directory for the "Split" mode.

 ##### unit
-An image split unit type for the "Split" mode.
+[Split] An image split unit type.
 Possible values are "Pixel" and "Piece".
 Default value is "Pixel".

 ##### vertical
-An integer positive number of vertical units for image splitting in the "Split" mode.
+An integer positive number of vertical units for image splitting.
 The value is required for the "Split" mode.

 #### Example
 The following command line produces an image shown below.